csik/4240_Syllabus/_posts/2021-11-02-Thursday-TODO.md

 author: Jenn
 name: Todo before 11/04 'Narrative as Impact'
 ---
-## Thursday 04 November: Narrative as Impact
+## Todo before Thursday 04 November: Narrative as Impact
 Sometimes - perhaps much of the time -the primary impact of a technology is not what it does, but how it shapes our imaginations of what is possible or should happen.

 ## Watch this video: